pipefunc/pipefunc/docs/source/concepts/linear-chaining.md

 ## Bound parameters are skipped

-`linear_chain` auto-selects the first non-bound parameter as the main input when needed.
+`linear_chain` auto-selects the first non-bound parameter as the main input by renaming the upstream output when needed.

 ```{code-cell} ipython3
 @pipefunc("m1")